shiqi-ong/cm-quiz/README.md

    vercel --prod
    ```

-The app will be hosted at [https://github.com/shiqi-ong/cm-quiz](https://github.com/shiqi-ong/cm-quiz) and deployed to Vercel.
+The app is hosted at [https://github.com/shiqi-ong/cm-quiz](https://github.com/shiqi-ong/cm-quiz) and deployed to Vercel.